yoasyo25/career-development-curriculum/module_one/strengths_storytelling_reflection.md

 * Look at your initial StrengthsFinder reflection that you completed in week 1 -- how have your perceptions of the top 5 themes stayed the same?
 How have they changed?

 * How are you different today than when you first started at Turing?
 How are you stronger now than on day 1?
 How have you struggled?
+How have your strengths played a role in both of these stories?

 * Considering how you describe these themes, how do you want others to see you as you continue to progress through Turing?